Bahá’í Community of Boise Idaho USA Official

 Core Beliefs & Concepts

-What is the Baha'i Faith?
-A religion emphasizing the unity of God, religion, and humanity, teaching that all major faiths come from the same God.
+What is the Bahá’í Faith?
+An independent world religion emphasizing the unity of God, religion, and humanity, teaching that all major faiths come from the same God and share the same eternal truths.
+The Bahá’í Faith brings guidance specific to our time period, like a divine prescription written to address the illnesses of today's humanity.

 Who is Baha'u'llah?
-The promised prophet for this age, a Manifestation of God, bringing guidance for humanity's current stage of development.
+The promised One for this age anticipated by all the world religions, a Manifestation of God, bringing guidance for humanity's current stage of development.

-Purpose of Life: To know and worship God, develop spiritual qualities, and contribute to the betterment of the world.
+What is the purpose of Life?
+To know and worship God, develop spiritual qualities, and contribute to the betterment of the world.

 Practices & Organization

-No Clergy: The Faith is governed by democratically elected bodies (Local/National Spiritual Assemblies, Universal House of Justice) with no priests or pastors.
+How can you have no clergy?
+The Faith is guided by democratically elected bodies of nine adults (Local and National Spiritual Assemblies, Universal House of Justice) with no priests or pastors.
+Individuals, the community and these institutions work together for spiritual growth and health of all.

 Social & Ethical Teachings

-Science & Religion: Seen as two wings of one bird, complementary paths to truth, requiring harmony.
+Can Science & Religion be harmonized?
+These are seen as two wings of one bird, complementary paths to truth, requiring harmony.
+Without two functional wings, how well can a bird fy?

 Common Questions & Doubts